 Legends have it that there once lived a princess named Ratnavati the daughter of Chatr Singh.
 The princess was so beautiful that she was liked by one and all for her immaculate beauty and polite behavior.
 A priest who was well-versed in black magic fell in love with her and when he realized that he cannot match up to and withstand the glare of the royal lifestyle, he tried to win her through black magic.

-The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fell in love with him.
-Knowing this, the princess threw the bottle which hit a boulder and it is believed that the priest was crushed under that and before dying he cursed the princess and the fort.
-Just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
+The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fall in love with him.
+As soon as the princess got to know this, the princess threw the bottle aside, which hit a boulder and broke.
+The priest couldn't take this, crushed under the emotional grief he soon died.
+However, before dying he cursed the princess and the fort.
+It is said that just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
 Since then people believe that all this happened because of the curse of the priest.

 According to another popular tale, there lived a Sadhu named Guru Balu Nath at the top of the hill, where the fort is now located.
 In order to begin the construction of the fort, the sadhu was needed to be relocated hence he was requested to do so.
 The Sadhu agreed to relocate nearby but said that the fort should not cast a shadow on his house at any time of the day.

 Sadhu’s request was acknowledged and later a change in the design of the fort was suggested by Ajab Singh.
-He suggested adding columns which, after the construction, shadowed the house of the Sadhu.
-This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after a few days.
+He suggested adding columns that, after the construction, shadowed the house of the Sadhu.
+This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after some time.

-Tantrik ki Chatri is the stone hut of the Sadhu Balu Nath, who in some folk tales is referred to as Balak Nath.
+Tantrik ki Chatri is the stone hut of Sadhu Balu Nath, who in some folk tales is referred to as Balak Nath.
 Locals claim that this was the hut on which the shadow of the fort fell and as a result of it the Sadhu cursed the fort.
-Tourists can explore the hut on a visit to the fort.
+Tourists can explore the hut while visiting the fort.

-By Air.
 Jaipur airport is the nearest airport to reach the fort.
-Tourists need to take a bus or a taxi to cover another 90km to reach the fort.
-Jaipur airport receives regular domestic and international flights hence one can make the bookings as an and when its convenient.
+Tourists need to take a bus or a taxi to cover another 70-90 km to reach the fort.
+Jaipur airport has quite good flight connectivity with other cities and towns and receives regular domestic and international flights from several Indian and foreign locations.